Jim Benedict: Coaching and executive career

 After retiring from his playing career, Benedict became a pitching coach at Loyola Marymount University and Chapman College.
 In 1990, he became a scout for the Texas Rangers.
 He worked as the minor league pitching coordinator for the Montreal Expos from 1994 through 1998.
 He served as a substitute pitching coach for the major league team for six days in May 1998, when Bobby Cuellar left the team for personal reasons.
 From 1998 through 2000, Benedict was the minor league pitching coordinator of the Los Angeles Dodgers.
 He scouted for the New York Yankees from 2001 through 2006, and for the Cleveland Indians in 2007 and 2008.

 Benedict joined the Pittsburgh Pirates organization after the 2008 season.
 He served as an advanced scout, minor league pitching coordinator, and special assistant to the general manager.
 With the Pirates, Benedict and Ray Searage, the Pirates' pitching coach, were credited with improvements from Gerrit Cole, Francisco Liriano, Mark Melancon, Edinson Vólquez, and Charlie Morton.
 On October 24, 2015, the Miami Marlins hired Benedict from the Pirates as their new vice president of pitching development.
 The Marlins traded Trevor Williams to the Pirates for Richard Mitchell as compensation for Benedict's hiring.
 The team’s new ownership fired Benedict after the 2017 season, and the Chicago Cubs hired him as a special assistant to baseball operations.
+He was laid off by the Cubs in August 2020.